-This report provides an overview of the Waterfront Management Advisory Board (WMAB) and its meetings in 2020.
-The WMAB advises the City on matters related to the waterfront and waterways and guides the Department of City Planning (DCP) on the development of the Comprehensive Waterfront Plan.
-This plan, published every 10 years, provides a vision for the city's waterfront for the next decade and beyond.
-DCP launched public engagement for the current plan in early 2019.
-The plan is expected to be released by June 31, 2021.
+This report provides an overview of the Waterfront Management Advisory Board (WMAB) and its activity in 2022.
+The WMAB advises the City of New York on matters related to its waterfront and waterways, and guides the Department of City Planning (DCP) on the development of the Comprehensive Waterfront Plan.
+This Plan, published every 10 years, provides a vision for the city's waterfront for the next decade and beyond.
+DCP launched public engagement for the most recent Plan in early 2019.
+The Plan was released on December 19, 2021.
+The full plan can be viewed at waterfrontplan.nyc.

 The WMAB is convened according to the NYC Charter Chapter 56 § 1303.
-According to the Charter, the role of the WMAB is consult with and, upon request of the mayor or any city agency, advise the mayor or such agency on any matter relating to the industrial, commercial, residential, recreational, or other use or development of wharves, waterfront property and waterfront infrastructure in the city.
+According to the Charter, the role of the WMAB is to consult with and, upon request of the mayor or any city agency, advise the mayor or such agency on any matter relating to the industrial, commercial, residential, recreational, or other use or development of wharves, waterfront property and waterfront infrastructure in the city.
 The Charter also establishes the parameters for appointing members to the WMAB.

 The WMAB consists of nine members appointed by the mayor and nine members appointed by the speaker of the city council, provided that the mayor and the speaker each appoint at least one member from each borough.
 Appointed members include representatives of various organizations, industries and advocates interested in the industrial, commercial, residential, recreational, or other use or development of the waterfront.
-The WMAB is also comprised of representatives of DCP, the Mayor's Office of Resiliency (MOR), the Department of Small Business Services (SBS), the Department of Environmental Protection (DEP), the Department of Parks and Recreation (Parks), the Department of Housing Preservation and Development (HPD), and the NYC Economic Development Corporation (EDC).
+The WMAB is also comprised of representatives of DCP, the Mayor's Office of Climate and Environmental Justice (MOECJ), the Department of Small Business Services (SBS), the Department of Environmental Protection (DEP), the Department of Parks and Recreation (Parks), the Department of Housing Preservation and Development (HPD), and the NYC Economic Development Corporation (EDC).

-WMAB Meetings in 2020
+WMAB in 2022